 Additionally, if you rent a car with Hertz, you’ll receive a discount keychain that you can use to get cheaper fuel at affiliated gas stations.

-We have prepared a map with all these attractions along the Ring Road listed below for your reference.
-The ‘most-famous’ attractions are clustered on the Iceland south coast.
-If you want to spend more time exploring classic Iceland, the south coast would be the part where you can spend more time during your Ring Road road trip.
+We have prepared a map with all the top attractions along the Iceland Ring Road listed for your reference.
+The most popular Iceland attractions are clustered on the Iceland south coast.
+If you want to maximize your time in Iceland it’s a good idea to plan to spend the majority of your time along the south coast.

 Ring Road Attractions in South Iceland